 - Individuals who identify as both content marketers and strategists who can find new colleagues with whom to share, learn, evolve, and expand their efforts

 - And those who haven’t identified themselves yet who will simply find new friends and guideposts to help them develop a career that’s meaningful to their passion

 It’s a grand adventure ahead.
 The search for intelligent content in the universe continues.
 Let’s go find what it all means together.

 I’m hoping that’s a helpful response to Jay’s excellent question.

-Want to continue learning about intelligent content and connect with experts in the subject?
+Want to continue learning about intelligent content and content strategy?
 Sign up for weekly email updates – including exclusive insights from Robert.
-Register for the Intelligent Content Conference March 23–25, 2015.

 Cover image by Joseph Kalinowski/CMI